-The Tulsa Albert Schweitzer Fellowship Program is a one-year interdisciplinary, mentored fellowship program for Tulsa-area graduate and professional degree students focused on health-related community service and leadership development.
+The Tulsa Albert Schweitzer Fellowship Program is a one-year interdisciplinary, mentored fellowship program for Tulsa-area graduate and professional degree students.
+The Tulsa Schweitzer Fellows Program works with Fellows to:

-- Build the capacity and commitment to improve the health of individuals and communities
+- Build their capacity and commitment to improve the health of individuals and communities

 - Embrace holistic, service-oriented approaches to health